 Student Poster Judging at SLAS Europe 2023: Wednesday, 24 May 2023

-Many candidates for the award are chosen to present during SLAS2022 as part of the SLAS Tony B. Academic Travel Award Program.
-The selection of the recipients of the Tony B. Academic Travel Award is based on several factors and is overseen by the SLAS Awards and Grants Committee.
+Many candidates for the award are chosen to present during SLAS Europe 2023 as part of the SLAS Tony B. Travel Award Program.
+The selection of the recipients of the Tony B. Travel Award is based on several factors and is overseen by the SLAS Awards and Grants Committee.
 Candidates need not be Tony B. Award recipients to participate in the SLAS Student Poster Award Program.

 The SLAS Student Poster Judging Panel reviews all qualifying poster presentations from the abstracts received in response to the Call for Abstracts.
-To qualify for entry into the SLAS2022 Student Poster Award, the author must opt-in for consideration using the appropriate checkbox during the abstract submission process.
+To qualify for entry into the SLAS Europe 2023 Student Poster Award, the author must opt-in for consideration using the appropriate checkbox during the abstract submission process.

 The Judging Panel is comprised of individuals selected by the SLAS Student Poster Award Judging Panel Chair and formally approved by the SLAS Awards and Grants Committee.
 These judges represent the various technologies and applications within the SLAS conference curriculum.

 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.